Melasma & Hyperpigmentation

 How do I get started with melasma and hyperpigmentation treatment today?

-Dr. Michele Green is an internationally renowned board-certified cosmetic dermatologist with over two and a half decades of experience providing some of the world’s most discerning men and women with the finest non-invasive treatment options, including those for hyperpigmentation and melasma.
-Castle Connolly, New York Magazine, Super Doctors, and The New York Times consistently recognize Dr. Green as one of NYC’s top dermatologists due to her dedication to her patients and her expertise.
-Dr. Green adopts a holistic approach and embraces a less-is-more philosophy regarding facial rejuvenation.
-She tailors her patients’ treatment plans to address their specific concerns and aesthetic goals, aiding them in achieving their desired cosmetic results.
+Dr. Michele Green is an internationally recognized, board-certified cosmetic dermatologist with over 25 years of experience providing some of the most discerning men and women in New York City with the finest non-invasive treatments.
+Castle Connolly, New York Magazine, Super Doctors, and The New York Times consistently name Dr. Green among NYC’s top dermatologists for her commitment to her patients and her expertise.
+She customizes every treatment plan to address each patient’s specific concerns and aesthetic goals, helping them look and feel like the best version of themselves.
 To begin treating your melasma or hyperpigmentation today, schedule a consultation with Dr. Green by contacting us online or calling the NYC-based office at 212-535-3088.